Adiabaticity in nonreciprocal Landau-Zener tunneling: Physical model and Josephson Hamiltonian

-The presence of nonreciprocity parameter $\delta$ in Hamiltonian \eqref{eq:ham} can result in the nonreciprocal state transitions between two levels.
-In contrast $\mathcal{PT}$ conserved non-Hermitian systems \cite{PhysRevLett.80.5243}, this non-Hermitian system violates both the time-reversal and parity symmetry.
-In the following sections, we will investigate distinct features of its tunneling dynamics and adiabaticity induced by the nonreciprocal transitions of quantum states.
+The presence of nonreciprocity parameter $\delta$ in Hamiltonian \eqref{eq:ham} can result in nonreciprocal state transitions between two levels.
+In contrast to the $\mathcal{PT}$-conserved non-Hermitian systems \cite{PhysRevLett.80.5243}, this non-Hermitian system maintains the time-reversal symmetry but violates the parity symmetry.

+In the present paper, we focus on the adiabaticity in the nonreciprocal LZT by investigating the tunneling probabilities in the adiabatic limit of the energy bias change, i.e., $P^{\rm ad}_{\rm LU}=\lim_{\alpha\to 0} P_{\rm LU}$ and $P^{\rm ad}_{\rm UL}=\lim_{\alpha\rightarrow0} P_{\rm UL}$.
+According to the adiabatic theorem, when adiabaticity is maintained, the adiabatic tunneling probabilities should be zero.
+Nevertheless, the emergence of EPs can cause the breakdown of the adiabaticity and lead to nonzero adiabatic tunneling probability.
+Our theoretical analysis is facilitated by the following Lagrangian representation that help us to derive a classical Josephson Hamiltonian.